 Additionally, younger children tend to be differently proportioned to most adults.
 With narrow shoulders, thin chests, and a center of gravity that's usually somewhere behind their belly buttons, it can be difficult to secure a life jacket onto a child.
 The normal rule of yanking it upwards to see if it comes off almost always results in exactly that outcome, simply because of the shape of young children compared to adults.
 This is why a life jacket with a leg strap is so important for kids.
 That extra strap makes sure the jacket can't come sliding up over their ears and off their heads.
 At the same time, it necessarily straps under a fairly sensitive area of the body, creating a delicate balance between being snug enough to stay put without being so snug it causes discomfort or a rash.

 We tested three children's PFDs, all with leg straps.
 The O'Neill Child Reactor is the most comfortable option of those three.
 It's made of soft hydroprene with pliable paneling for easy movement.
 A zipper and two straps help give it even security, making it more comfortable.
 However, it's also a full jacket, with stretchy but closed sides, which is less ideal for thicker kids.
 It also doesn't have as long of a leg strap as some others, which rules out very tall children as well.
 The Stearns Child Hydroprene is very similar in its construction and size limitations.
-It's not quite as soft and flexible as the O'Neill, but is still impressively comfortable.
-Combined with a much lower price than most similarly-composed models, the Stearns is a great value for kids.
+It's not quite as soft and flexible as the O'Neill, but is still impressively comfortable and a great value.
 The MTI Child Livery doesn't have the same silky hydroprene material, but it does have open sides and longer straps, making it much easier to fit on taller and wider children that are still within the weight limit.

 Dog Life Jackets